gabrielsoltz/metahub/README.md

   "metatags": {
     "Name": "testSG",
     "Environment": "Production",
+    "Classification": "Restricted",
+    "Owner": "Security Team"
   }
 }
 ```

 So now, in addition to the `findings` section we have an extra section `metatags.` Each entry is a combination of Tag and Value for the associated with the affected resource.

-You can use MetaTags for your filters or for updating resources.
+You can filter your findings based on MetaTags output using the option `--mh-filters-tags Tag=Value`.
 See [MetaTags Filtering](#metatags-filtering)

 # Filtering